Vessel Trip Reporting in the Greater Atlantic Region

 All commercial and for-hire vessels who possess a GARFO issued permit must report their catch on Vessel Trip Reports (VTRs).

 Operators of federally permitted vessels must submit a vessel trip report (VTR) for each fishing trip.
 VTRs are important because they provide data that informs fishery science and management decisions.
-You may report electronically or by paper.

 - Read the VTR Instructions to learn about the fields that make up the VTR and the characteristics of the required data.